-During 2013, we used \$93.5 million of cash primarily for acquisitions of controlling interests in festival promoters located in the United States and the United Kingdom, both in our Concerts segment, along with the acquisition in our Artist Nation segment of an artist management business located in the United Kingdom.
+During 2013, we used \$93.5 million of cash primarily for acquisitions of controlling interests in festival promoters located in the United States and the United Kingdom, both in our Concerts and Sponsorship & Advertising segments, along with the acquisition in our Artist Nation segment of an artist management business located in the United Kingdom.
+As of the date of acquisition, these businesses had a total of \$30.9 million of cash on their balance sheets, primarily related to deferred revenue for future events.